Imperforate anus: Associated anomalies

 Imperforate anus is associated with an increased incidence of some other specific anomalies as well, together being called the VACTERL association.

 Other entities associated with an imperforate anus are trisomies 18 and 21, the cat-eye syndrome (partial trisomy or tetrasomy of a maternally derived chromosome 22), Baller–Gerold syndrome, Currarino syndrome, caudal regression syndrome, FG syndrome, Johanson–Blizzard syndrome, McKusick–Kaufman syndrome, Pallister–Hall syndrome, short rib–polydactyly syndrome type 1, Townes–Brocks syndrome, 13q deletion syndrome, urorectal septum malformation sequence and the OEIS complex (omphalocele, exstrophy of the cloaca, imperforate anus, spinal defects).

 Diagnosis

 When an infant is born with an anorectal malformation, it is usually detected quickly as it is a very obvious defect.
 Doctors will then determine the type of birth defect the child was born with and whether or not there are any associated malformations.
-It is important to determine the presence of any associated defects during the newborn period in order to treat them early and avoid further sequelae.
+Determining the presence of any associated defects during the newborn period in order to treat them early may avoid further sequelae.
 There are two main categories of anorectal malformations: those that require a protective colostomy and those that do not.
 The decision to open a colostomy is usually taken within the first 24 hours of birth.

 Sonography can be used to determine the type of imperforate anus.